ThreeDotsLabs/watermill/docs/content/docs/pub-sub-implementations.md

 ### Kafka

 Kafka is one of the most popular Pub/Subs.
-We are providing Pub/Sub implementation based on [Confluent's bindings to `librdkafka`](https://github.com/confluentinc/confluent-kafka-go).
+We are providing Pub/Sub implementation based on [Shopify's Sarama](https://github.com/Shopify/sarama).

-`librdkafka` is required to run Kafka Pub/Sub.
-Installation guide can be found in [Getting Started]({{< ref "/docs/getting-started#subscribing_kafka" >}}).

 #### Characteristics